Argentina is experiencing a new crisis, and stores do not even know how much to charge

-Popular retail stores in the Once district, in Buenos Aires, took a while to open last Tuesday (5), and when they received consumers, they had posters in their windows that warned that all products were 20% more expensive than registered on the labels.
+Popular retail stores in the Once neighborhood in Buenos Aires took a long time to open last Tuesday, 5th, and when they received consumers, they had posters in their windows that warned that all products were 20% more expensive than registered. on the labels.
 The delay in opening, as well as the posters, resulted from the fact that businessmen no longer knew how much to charge customers.

-“No one knew if the dollar would increase or if there would be a shortage of goods.
-On Monday (4), many shops did not even work because they no longer had a reference price for sales,” said Salvador Femenía, spokesman for the Argentine Confederation of Medium Enterprises (Came).
+“No one knew if the dollar was going to increase or if there was going to be a shortage of goods.
+On Monday, the 4th, many businesses didn’t even work because they no longer had a reference price for sales,” said the spokesman for the Argentine Confederation of Medium Enterprises (Came) , Salvador Femenia.

 Uncertainty was already high in recent months, but it increased after the resignation, on the last day 2, a Saturday, of Martín Guzmán, Minister of Economy since the beginning of the Alberto Fernández government.
 In March, Guzmán had reached an agreement with the International Monetary Fund (IMF) to pay off a debt of US$ 44 billion between 2026 and 2034.
 In return, the agency asked the country to reduce the fiscal deficit by 3% of GDP, this year, to 0.9% in 2024.
 Vice President Cristina Kirchner, however, took a stand against this agreement, creating a crisis in the government.
 She won the contest.

 Fernández announced that Silvina Batakis (close to Cristina and considered more unorthodox) would replace Guzmán only on Monday.
-“We spent a day and a half without a minister.
+“We were without a minister for a day and a half.
 It seemed that nobody wanted (the position).
-This generated a huge mistrust”, said Andres Borenstein, chief economist at Argentine consultancy EconViews.
+This generated a huge distrust”, said Andres Borenstein, chief economist at Argentine consultancy EconViews.

 Uncertainty has been growing since the beginning of the year, as signs appear that the government will not comply with the agreement with the IMF, considered a relatively light adjustment program by the body’s standards.
 As a result, the dollar exchange rate on the parallel market (257 pesos) is already more than twice that of the official market (126 pesos).